adagio130/note/IELTS/homework/Ｗeek3.md

 Actually, I live in a studio.
 In Taipei, you need to have money to burn to live in a house.

 Do you prefer to drink coffee or tea?
-Considering the delicate stomach, tea would be my first choice.
+Considering my delicate stomach, tea is my go-to choice.
+Its fragrant aroma is also quite appealing to me.

 What's your favorite scientist subject in school?
 I believe math is the subject to which I pay my full passion.
 Solving math problem can calm me down.